RationAI/NOR-cleaner/README.md

 # NOR-cleaner
 AI model for resolving duplicities in Czech National Oncology Register.
-Bachelor's thesis about this project is available [here](https://is.muni.cz/auth/th/lkudy/development_of_data_deduplication_model_nor.pdf).
+A bachelor's thesis about this project is available [here](https://is.muni.cz/auth/th/lkudy/development_of_data_deduplication_model_nor.pdf).

 ## Requirements
 - Python 3.11 or newer